arnaud-zg/eslint-plugin-feature-flags/apps/eslint-plugin/README.md

 ---

-## 📋 Best Practices
+## 📋 Best Practices for Feature Flag Success

-1. **Set realistic expiration dates**: Give your team enough time to clean up code properly.
+1. **Be realistic with expiration dates** - Don't set a date next week if you know it'll take a month.
+Give your team enough time to properly clean up the code.

-2. **Document your feature flags**: Use the `description` field to help future developers understand the purpose.
+2. **Explain what your flags do** - Future you will thank you for using the `description` field to document what each flag controls.

-3. **Regular cleanup**: Run linting regularly to identify and remove expired feature flags.
+3. **Schedule regular clean-up days** - Make it a habit to run linting and remove expired flags.
+"Flag Friday" anyone?

-4. **CI integration**: Add ESLint to your CI pipeline to prevent merging code with expired feature flags.
+4. **Let your CI/CD help you** - Add the ESLint plugin to your CI pipeline so you catch expired flags before they make it to production.

-5. **Centralize flag management**: Keep all feature flags in one place for easy management.
+5. **Keep your flags in one place** - Centralizing your feature flag management makes them much easier to track and update.

+6. **Define every flag you use** - Adding all flags to your ESLint config helps catch typos and prevents those "why isn't my flag working?" debugging sessions.

 ---

 ## 💡 Troubleshooting

-### Rule not working?
+### Rule not working as expected?

-1. Make sure you've correctly installed and configured the plugin.
+If you're not seeing the linting results you expect:

+1. Double-check your plugin installation and config a simple typo can break things.

-2. Check that your feature flag function names match those in the `identifiers` option.
+2. Make sure your feature flag function names match what you put in the `identifiers` option.

-3. Ensure expiration dates are in the correct format (YYYY-MM-DD).
+3. Check your date formats - they must be YYYY-MM-DD (e.g., 2023-12-31).

-4. Verify that your ESLint configuration is actually being used.
+4. Verify that ESLint is actually using your configuration file.